ligato/docs/docs/user-guide/quickstart.md

 - The etcdctl API version was not correctly set.
 Check the output of the appropriate environment variable with command `echo $ETCDCTL_API`.
 If the version is not set to "3", change it with `export ETCDCTL_API=3`.

-The cURL or postman command to access vpp-agent REST APIs does not work (connection refused).
+The cURL or postman command to access VPP agent REST APIs does not work (connection refused).

 - The command starting the docker container exports port 9191 to allow access from the host.
 Make sure that the vpp-agent docker container is started with parameter `-p 9191:9191`.
 Run the `Restart vpp-agent steps`  shown below to modify port numbers.